PAX Labs has revolutionized the vape scene. How they swiftly swooped over the dry herb market makes them a force to reckon with in the vape industry.

 The PAX 1 was the original PAX vaporizer when it first came out in 2012.
 This handheld beast changed the dry herb vape scene.
 However, it hasn’t aged well.
 We’ll talk about the good stuff first, though.

 What we liked

-One thing that a portable vape should have on its side is its size.
+One thing a portable vape should have on its side is its size.
 It’s a no-brainer.
 This is where the PAX 1 supersedes its competitors.
 The compact design helps it serve its purpose quite well.

-The PAX 1 is also aesthetically pleasing, not to mention that it is quite easy to use.
+The PAX 1 is also aesthetically pleasing, not to mention that it is pretty easy to use.
 You load it, turn it on by pushing the mouthpiece in, wait until the good stuff heats up, and inhale away.

 PAX 1 also offers three different temperature settings.
 ‘Low’ is rated at 370°F (188°C), ‘Medium’ is 390°F (199°C), and ‘High’ bumps it up to 410°F (210°C).

 To cycle through them, you pull the mouthpiece out and press the little button.
 This changes the color of the light on the PAX 1’s body; yellow for ‘Low,’ orange for ‘Medium,’ and red for ‘High.’

 Many users were unsatisfied with the one thing the PAX 1 was supposed to do well – producing vapor.
 Although it did have a decent quality vapor, the quantity always remained an issue.

 Compared to its rivals, the PAX 1 remains behind in vapor production.
 However, one must also remember that PAX 1’s rivals are more prominent than in size.